Table of Contents

 Register for EORI

-You need to register your business for EORI in order to be able to do the customs clearance on your imports in to the EU.
-You got one in the UK?
-Well, since Brexit it is no longer valid in the European Union, you need another one from one of the EU countries.
-Don’t worry, for example in Poland it takes only 3-5 business days to get one.
+You need to register your business for EORI to be able to do the customs clearance on your imports into the EU.
+Did you get one in the UK?
+Since Brexit is no longer valid in the European Union, you need another one from one of the EU countries.
+Don’t worry.
+For example, in Poland, getting one takes only 3-5 business days.

-Even if you plan to ship only a single box from China to Amazon FBA, it is strongly advised that you start working with a logistics partner in Europe who can receive your shipments from China (or from the UK – as shipping from the UK to the EU since Brexit is basically the same thing nowadays), help you with the customs clearance, do the quality inspection and forward the box to Amazon fulfillment centers.
+Even if you plan to ship only a single box from China to Amazon FBA, it is strongly advised that you start working with a logistics partner in Europe who can receive your shipments from China (or from the UK – as shipping from the UK to the EU since Brexit is the same thing nowadays), help you with the customs clearance, do the quality inspection and forward the box to Amazon fulfillment centers.
 If you ship containers – that’s a must.
-Amazon won’t accept floor-loaded containers with thousands of boxes and anyway, your storage costs with Amazon would go thought the ceiling.
-Imagine your supplier has messed up product labeling – are you going to ship it back to Asia for relabeling now?
+Amazon won’t accept floor-loaded containers with thousands of boxes; anyway, your storage costs with Amazon would go through the ceiling.
+Imagine your supplier has messed up product labeling – will you ship it back to Asia for relabeling now?

 Your 3PL partner can receive your sea containers or pallets, put them into storage and replenish your inventory levels in Amazon fulfillment centers based on your needs and available FBA limits.
-They should offer competitive storage rates (and no long-term storage fees!), fast turn-around on processing your cargo to FBA, and hassle-free forwarding to Amazon FBA.
+In addition, they should offer competitive storage rates (and no long-term storage fees!), fast turn-around on processing your cargo to FBA, and hassle-free forwarding to Amazon FBA.

 Consider contacting FLEX.
 Logistics, which offers pre-Amazon storage in A-class warehouses in Poland and Germany (and more locations are coming soon), for a quote.

-Your products will most likely need additional FBA prep in order to meet Amazon FBA requirements.
-Your e-commerce 3PL can receive your products in sea containers, on pallets, or as courier boxes and prep them for FBA.
-Labeling (FNSKUs), poly bagging, bundling, kitting – let your 3PL do the hussle, and you focus on growing your brand!
+Your products will likely need additional FBA prep to meet Amazon FBA requirements.
+And e-commerce 3PL can receive your products in sea containers, on pallets, or as courier boxes and prep them for FBA.
+Labeling (FNSKUs), poly bagging, bundling, kitting – let your 3PL do the hustle, and you focus on growing your brand!

-Not all logistics companies are being equal.
+Not all logistics companies are equal.
 Your carrier doesn’t know a thing about Amazon requirements?
-Your pallets get refused by Amazon by not-complying with inbound shipment rules?
-Your supplier has shipped over-weighted or oversized boxes to FBA?
-When shipping your products to Amazon FBA warehouses you need to work with a partner who will get you covered.
+Do your pallets get refused by Amazon for not-complying with inbound shipment rules?
+Has your supplier shipped over-weighted or oversized boxes to FBA?
+When shipping your products to Amazon FBA warehouses, you need to work with a partner who will get you covered.

-Remember, selling on Amazon, as any great journey is full of potholes, but the destination ahead is worth every moment spend on building it!
+Remember successful, selling on Amazon, as with any great journey, is full of potholes, but the destination ahead is worth every moment spent on building it!
 Good luck!